October 1, 2024

 The 2020 Olympic and Paralympic Games led to significant improvements in Tokyo’s barrier-free infrastructure, making it more accessible for wheelchair users.
 “We put a lot of effort into ensuring that wheelchair users can go anywhere freely,” Nakamura says.
 “We aim for a completely barrier-free subway system.”

 In addition to sports, the event featured a new theatrical production announcement by Yui Wago, a high school student who famously portrayed a one-winged plane dreaming of flying during the 2020 Paralympics ceremony.
-She, along with producer and choreographer Kaiji Moriyama and accessibility director Yoshie Kurisu, revealed Tokyo Forward 2025: Train Train Train.
+She, along with director and choreographer Kaiji Moriyama and accessibility director Yoshie Kurisu, revealed Tokyo Forward 2025: Train Train Train.
 This show tells the story of a girl traveling across mysterious steam locomotives on her wheelchair and will premiere simultaneously with the 2025 Deaflympics in Tokyo.
 Audition details will be announced in early November.

 “The Deaflympic athletes recently came to Tokyo and expressed pride in being deaf because it allowed them to participate in the Deaflympics.
 Instead of giving in to their disability, they showed the world what they were capable of.
 Disabilities can have both positive and negative aspects, but in this case, overcoming these challenges gave their lives meaning.”